In This Section

 - Career Outcomes

 Physics is one of our most forward-looking undergraduate programs.
 This is “next-wave” physics with particular strengths in bio-medicine and nanotechnology.
 By its very nature, physics is a broadly interdisciplinary field, and even more so at USciences.
-By choosing one of five physics tracks — biophysics, medical physics, pre-med, astrophysics, and materials science —or an integrated bs/ms program, you will take advantage of incredible opportunities to collaborate with classmates and faculty in engineering, chemistry, biology, medicine, and more.
+By choosing one of six physics tracks—general physics, biophysics, medical physics, pre-med, astrophysics, and materials science—or an integrated bs/ms program, you will take advantage of incredible opportunities to collaborate with classmates and faculty in engineering, chemistry, biology, medicine, and more.
 Our alumni are in high demand in the bioengineering and pharmaceutical industry, and physics majors are in excellent position for graduate school or medical school.

 What Sets Us Apart?